varsharma-12/scenario-examples/strimzi-kafka-tutorial/intro.md

 Welcome to this hands-on tutorial!
 You'll learn how to:

 - 🚀 Install the Strimzi Operator on Kubernetes
-- ☕ Deploy a production-ready Kafka cluster
+- ☕ Deploy a 3 node kraft based kafka cluster
 - 📝 Create and manage Kafka topics declaratively
 - 🔐 Configure authentication and security
 - 📊 Monitor and scale your Kafka cluster